 Smiling is good for you.
 The more often you do it, the better you’ll feel.
 Recent scientific discoveries demonstrate the benefits of smiling as often improving your health and making the people around you feel better, too.
 Our Williams Lake dentist, Dr. Rudy Wassenaar, encourages you to smile as often as you can.

 The physical act of smiling alters your mood by causing your brain to release endorphins.
 Often referred to as “nature’s painkillers,” endorphins are a type of neurotransmitter that your brain automatically releases in times of stress.
 This may sound strange, but forcing yourself to smile even when you don’t feel like it can actually make you feel better.

 Over time, the benefits of smiling increase, often improving your overall health.
 Negative thinking can develop into a destructive and self-defeating habit.
 These negative thoughts help create a cycle of doom that can be difficult to escape from.
 You can’t overcome negative thinking simply by smiling, but it can be the first step towards a more positive attitude.

 According to an article in Forbes Magazine, you can reduce stress and counteract the brain’s inclination to think negatively by smiling more often.
 This will actually have the long-term effect of “rewiring” your brain to help you maintain a more positive attitude.

 In addition to making you happier, smiling can also make you healthier.
-There’s scientific evidence that a benefit of smiling is improved wellness “on a cellular level.”
+There’s scientific evidence that one of the benefits of smiling is improved wellness “on a cellular level.”
 When you smile, you reduce the rigidity of your cell walls, which helps to protect them from stress-related mutations that can damage your health.

 Smiling doesn’t just make you happier and healthier, it also improves your relationships with others.
 That’s because smiling doesn’t simply alter the way you feel about yourself, it also makes other people feel better.